si2-urssi/summerschool-Aug2025/README.md

 self-organize dinners with other school participants! [fairbanks-food-locations.pdf](resources/fairbanks-food-locations.pdf) is a file with a list of popular food / dining establishments around Fairbanks that you can use to get started.

+Please also check out the [UAF-resources.md](resources/UAF-info.md) document that includes information on how to get around campus, bike rentals, and information on your lodging.

 We will have a final school dinner at Alaska Salmon Bake, in Pioneer Park.
 If you have family nearby/joining you in Alaska, they are welcome to join